 So, it is an attractive, native “weed” that is showy enough to make the cut for one of the world’s most popular gardens, the High Line.
 I think I love it.

 Amorpha fruticosa naturally grows along stream banks.
 It is in the legume family and has pinnately compound leaves like a black locust.
-If left unchecked, a shrub of false indigo could grow 12-15 feet tall.
-The roots of this plant are also nitrogen fixers (makes sense since it is a legume in the family Fabaceae)
+If left unchecked, a shrub of false indigo could grow 12-15 feet tall and, in the wild, will often form dense thickets.
+The roots of this plant are also nitrogen fixers (makes sense since it is a legume in the family Fabaceae).